 Fifty-three years after Cuba last came under attack, its government maintains a policy called All People’s War.
 Inspired by Cold War politics, All People’s War dictates that in the case of a foreign aggression -implicitly the threat is from the USA- every Cuban citizen will have an active role to play in repelling the invasion.
 We are all told surrender is not an option.

 I, like all Cubans, grew up coached in this policy.
 We were all waiting for the day when the Americans attacked our island.
 Even as small children we practiced evacuation drills, running into air raid shelters to the sound of sirens.
-Military preparation classes in high school taught all students to shoot small caliber rifles, throw grenades, and camouflage ourselves for guerilla warfare.
+Military preparation classes in high school taught all students to shoot small caliber rifles, throw grenades, and camouflage ourselves for what would be a long war of attrition.
 Afterwards came a year’s mandatory military service and then incorporation into the army reserve.
 The military is a lurking presence in all our lives.

 Yet officially the policy remains in place and we are all still engaged in it.
 This series of photographs records how it manifests in our lives still, through stealthily documenting a Reunion de Estudios Militares [REM, i.e. Military Studies Call-Up].
 These are regular mass reserve mobilizations to undertake military exercises.
 They aim to form a primed, homogenized entity from all kinds of people from diverse origins and occupations; the mobilized are automatically excused from their normal jobs whether they are brain surgeons or street sweepers.

 My platoon comprises guys from my neighborhood: Marcos, Mayito, Luis, and Kevin, some whom I haven’t seen in years.
-The community’s most acclaimed drunk commands our entire company.
 But it is obvious to everybody that the revolutionary imperative, the indoctrinated threat of imminent attack, has long gone.
 Now most of us submerge ourselves in the REM call-up like children playing at war games.
 None of us want to be here, so we play with training rifles, hoping time will pass quickly so we can return to our normal lives.
 The young are particularly disaffected, utterly estranged from the defunct principles of times passed.